 1. A candidate who has:-

-- A. submitted a thesis completed during a period of two years for a part-time student (or its equivalent for a full-time student); and - B. satisfied the fee requirements,

-Shall, if the thesis is approved, be awarded the degree of M.Phil.
+A. submitted a thesis completed during a period of two years for a part-time student (or its equivalent for a full-time student); and shall, if the thesis is approved, be awarded the degree of M.Phil.